Formulation and convergence of the finite volume method for conservation laws on spacetimes with boundary: Introduction

-Our main objective is to further extend the results in \cite{LeFlochOkutmustur2} and allow for time slices {\sl with a non-empty boundary}, i.e., there is a part of the boundary of $M$ which does not constitute 'initial data' for the Cauchy problem and on which ``boundary condition'' must be prescribed.
+Our main objective is to further extend the results in \cite{LeFlochOkutmustur2} and allow for time slices {\sl with a non-empty boundary}, i.e., there is a part of the boundary of $M$ which does not constitute 'initial data' for the Cauchy problem and on which 'boundary conditions' must be prescribed.
 Recall that imposing boundary conditions for nonlinear hyperbolic conservation laws is a delicate matter, since the nature of the data to be prescribed depends on the (unknown) solution.
 In fact, the boundary condition needs to be included in the very definition of entropy solutions, in a suitably weak sense.
 This issue was first discussed in \cite{BLN} in the class of functions of bounded total variation and later in \cite{Szepessy} for measure-valued solutions.
-We follow an approach initiated in the Euclidean setting by LeFloch and Dubois \cite{DL88} and later \cite{CCL95,KL}.
+We follow an approach initiated in the Euclidean setting by LeFloch and Dubois \cite{DL88} and later \cite{CCL94,CCL95,KL}.
 An alternative approach to boundary conditions for hyperbolic conservation laws goes back to Otto \cite{Otto}.
-We also note that hyperbolic conservation laws posed on Riemannian manifolds with boundary were studied in \cite{KMS15}.
 Recall that the theory of initial value problems for entropy solutions to scalar conservation laws in the Euclidean space goes back to Kruzkov \cite{Kruzkov} and DiPerna \cite{DiPerna} and the present work relies on their pioneering contributions.
+We also note that there is only one previous paper on the analyis of hyperbolic conservation laws on manifolds with boundary, \cite{KMS15}, which studied problems posed on stationary Riemannian manifolds.
+Let us mention conservation laws on domains of outer communication of black holes, \cite{LX16}, as a motivation for the treatment of conservation laws on spacetimes with boundary.

-We will introduce here suitable notions of weak solutions and measure-valued solutions (a la DiPerna).
+We will introduce here suitable notions of weak solutions and measure-valued solutions (in the sense of DiPerna).
 Our definitions make sense for general flux fields $\omega$ but, in addition, an entropy condition is imposed which singles out the relevant weak solutions.
 To this end, we impose that the pair $(M,\omega)$ satisfies a ``global hyperbolicity condition'', as we call it, which in particular provides a global time orientation and allows us to distinguish between ``future'' and ``past'' directions in the spacetime.